 “Experiences will continue to accelerate as the differentiator in how brands, organisations, houses of religion, shopping environments, and live events dominate the media, shopping, marketing and conference landscapes.” – 360 Live Media

-An interesting metaphor is used by 360 Live Media – if you are the association of Peanut Butter Jelly Makers, it’s time to start thinking about breaking old habits and incorporating nut-free butters derived from sustainable practice, adopting power-loaded super bread and introducing new unique spins on traditional fruit preserve to bring a completely new product to your delegates.
+An interesting metaphor was mentioned by 360 Live Media.
+If you are the Association of Peanut Butter Jelly Makers, it’s time to start thinking about breaking old habits and incorporating nut-free butters derived from sustainable practice, adopting power-loaded super bread and introducing new unique spins on traditional fruit preserve to bring a completely new product to your delegates.

 We are seeing rock shows and surfing lessons, virtual reality and bio-metric registration systems all in place of stationary presentations and field updates.

 “Brands must deliver more interesting and exciting experiences in order to stand out, and this is bleeding into the events industry” – 360 Live Media